awsdocs/amazon-eks-user-guide/doc_source/pod-id-association.md

 **Prerequisites**
 + An existing cluster\.
 If you don't have one, you can create one by following one of the [Getting started with Amazon EKS](getting-started.md) guides\.
 + The IAM principal that is creating the association must have `iam:PassRole`\.
-+ The latest version of the AWS CLI v1 installed and configured on your device or AWS CloudShell\.
++ The latest version of the AWS CLI installed and configured on your device or AWS CloudShell\.
 You can check your current version with `aws --version | cut -d / -f2 | cut -d ' ' -f1`\.
 Package managers such `yum`, `apt-get`, or Homebrew for macOS are often several versions behind the latest version of the AWS CLI\.
 To install the latest version, see [ Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
 The AWS CLI version installed in the AWS CloudShell may also be several versions behind the latest version\.
 To update it, see [ Installing AWS CLI to your home directory](https://docs.aws.amazon.com/cloudshell/latest/userguide/vm-specs.html#install-cli-software) in the AWS CloudShell User Guide\.
-**Important**
-The AWS CLI v2 isn't supported\.
-The `aws-cli` container image uses the AWS CLI v2\.
-This image is located at `public.ecr.aws/aws-cli/aws-cli` or `amazon/aws-cli`\.
 + The `kubectl` command line tool is installed on your device or AWS CloudShell\.
 The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster\.
 For example, if your cluster version is `1.27`, you can use `kubectl` version `1.26`, `1.27`, or `1.28` with it\.
 To install or upgrade `kubectl`, see [Installing or updating `kubectl`](install-kubectl.md)\.
 + An existing `kubectl` `config` file that contains your cluster configuration\.
 To create a `kubectl` `config` file, see [Creating or updating a `kubeconfig` file for an Amazon EKS cluster](create-kubeconfig.md)\.